SentientDoorknob/tsekX/README.md

 ### tsekIContext
 A handle to a context.
 Contains a pointer to the platform-specific data for a global context.
 Again, do not attempt to access this yourself, use defined platform-generic functions for this purpose.
 One tsekIContext is bound at a time - this will soon be changed to be thread safe.

-### tsekKeyCode
+### tsekIKeyCode
 An enum containing a member for each key on a keyboard - redefined as to be platform agnostic.
 It includes toggles and mouse buttons.
+Prefixed TSEK_[KEY].

+### tsekIWindowState
+An enum describing window fullscreen-state.
+Options are:

+`TSEKI_WINDOWED`
+Doesnt occupy full screen, respects taskbar etc. Default on Linux.

+`TSEKI_WINDOWED_FULLSCREEN`
+Occupies full screen, respects taskbar etc. Not supported on Linux.

+`TSEKI_BORDERLESS`
+Occupies full screen, overtakes taskbar etc. Supported on Linux.

 ### tsekIWindowParam
 An enum containing parameters that can be set or retrieved for a specific window.
 More details in the `tsekI_get_parameter` and `tsekI_set_parameter` sections.

-### tsekPixelFormat
+### tsekIPixelFormat
 A struct to contain a preference for the data stored in each pixel of the screen.
 Note that data "suggested" in this way is not set, but is instead used to rank available pixel formats and choose the best.
 The members are:

 `uint16_t r_bits, g_bits, b_bits, a_bits`